vickneee/express.js/README.md

 	node ExpressServer.js

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view result in your browser.